Ara Town

-The town is found in the western part of Nasarawa state with the Federal Capital Territory of Nigeria (FCT) border passing by the western part of the town.
-The town is found about 220 km away from the state capital, Lafia.
+The town is found in the western part of Nasarawa State with the Federal Capital Territory of Nigeria (FCT) border passing by the western part of the town.
+The town is about 220 km away from the state capital, Lafia.

 Tourism

 Ara Town is home to the Ara Rock which stands facing the town, and is a popular tourist attraction.